WsttXm/RiskEngine/doc/Implementation_Details.md

 `timestampMs`, `sdkVersion`, `riskScore`, `maxRiskScore`, `displayThresholdMaximum`, `warningCount`, `dangerCount`, `unknownCount`, `availableDetectionCount`, `detectionCount`, `checkCount`, `completedCheckCount`, `incompleteCheckCount`, `coveragePercent`, `reportStatus`, `overallRiskLevel`, `collectScene`, `fingerprint`, `detections`.

 Each detection includes `detectorName`, `riskLevel`, `status`, `executionStatus`, `score`, `maxScore`, `informational`, `checksAttempted`/`Succeeded`/`Failed`, `failureReasons`, `details`, `evidence`, `timestampMs`.

+The serializer does not add a top-level `fingerprintId`; the Java getter does not automatically become a JSON field.
+Layered IDs and continuity use the existing collector serialization path at `fingerprint.fingerprint_id.values`, with string values.
+The hardware contributing-field list is available only on the Java `FingerprintId` model.

 ## 13. ProGuard / R8